FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/opmode_test_images/opmode-test-images.rst

 For more in-depth information about AprilTag detection values, and better understanding what they mean, please visit the following website:

-- `Understanding AprilTag Detection Values <https://ftc-docs.firstinspires.org/en/latest/apriltag/understanding_apriltag_detection_values/understanding-apriltag-detection-values.html>`__
+:ref:`Understanding AprilTag Detection Values <apriltag/understanding_apriltag_detection_values/understanding-apriltag-detection-values:understanding apriltag detection values>`
 - :download:`Download and print the official PDF <files/FTCAprilTagSDK82SamplesExtended.pdf>`